FermiParadox/TorBrowser_mouse_track_deanon/README.md

 [Bug 1517: Reduce precision of time for Javascript](https://gitweb.torproject.org/user/mikeperry/tor-browser.git/commit/?h=bug1517)
 > This clamps Javascript's time precision to 100ms for most things, without altering event delivery or responsiveness.
-It also clamps keyboard events (such as keypress, keyup, keydown, etc) to 250ms resolution, to mitigate keystroke fingerprinting.
+It also clamps keyboard events (such as keypress, keyup, keydown, etc.) to 250ms resolution, to mitigate keystroke fingerprinting.